Schneider V38 mount lenses,

 In an infinity system, the objective projects an image in focus at infinity, not at a finite distance.
 This also implies that the working distance is slightly lower when the objective is used on an infinity system.

 Ideally, an objective for an infinity-corrected system should be optimized for infinity focus on the image side (or on the subject side for a lens to be reversed and used as an infinity-corrected objective).
 This is not the case for the lenses discussed in this page.
-Although they are designed for quite a low end of their usable magnification range (0.05x), this is nowhere near infinity.
+Although they are designed for quite a low magnification (0.05x), this is nowhere near infinity.
 Therefore, without testing, it is uncertain whether these lenses will perform better on tube lenses versus empty extension.
 We already know from the tests discussed above that their performance on empty extension is far from exciting.

 In the following table, in addition to magnification I am also specifying the horizontal FOV (Field of View), since the magnifications provided by this setup are not easily interpreted.

 The working distance of the Componon 28 mm becomes so short in this setup that the lens shade constrains the subject illumination to a low angle of incidence, literally grazing the subject from the sides.
 A curious type of rainbow flare appears in these conditions, perhaps caused by the low-angle of illumination and parts of the wafer surface behaving like a diffraction reticle.
-The rainbow flare increases substantially by stopping down, which suggests it is accompanied by a low utilized lens aperture caused by insufficient diffusion of the illumination (another consequence of grazing illumination).
+The rainbow flare increases substantially by stopping down, which suggests it is accompanied by a low utilized lens aperture caused by insufficient diffusion of the illumination (which is another consequence of grazing illumination).

 This site is ad-free.
 If you see any ads here, they are added by your ISP, or by spyware on your computer, or you are visiting this site through frames of another site.